pointnetwork/pointnetwork-dashboard/ALPHA.md

 ### Windows 10 and 11

+#### NOTE: You're sometimes going to get some error messages about missing commands.
+This is expected.
+Only report errors that stop the installation process from continuing.

 1. Open a PowerShell terminal
 2. Run this in the PowerShell terminal: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser ; Invoke-WebRequest -Uri https://raw.githubusercontent.com/pointnetwork/pointnetwork-dashboard/main/install-windows.ps1 -OutFile ./install-windows.ps1; ./install-windows.ps1`
    * No need to worry about the warning that will be shown, for more details see here: https://stackoverflow.com/questions/64511176/security-risks-of-set-executionpolicy-executionpolicy-remotesigned